Asalon-Simulator/Administrator-Back/README.md

 # Administrator-Back
-his Project is a simulation of a baceknd App for administrate different users, service and products
+This Project is a simulation of a baceknd App for administrate different users, service and products

+# Rules
+1 - All documentation an code must write in english.
+2 - You can't do merge to main branch without previus approve (PR).
+3 - All new code must have a minimum 70% of coverage.